altiera20/ticketbooking/README.md

 The application supports two payment methods:

-1. **Credit Card Payments**: Integrated with Stripe for secure, PCI-compliant payment processing
+1. **Credit Card Payments**: Integrated with Razoray for secure, PCI-compliant payment processing
 2. **Wallet Payments**: Users can pre-fund their wallet and use it for quick bookings

 ### Wallet Features